ariebovenberg/whenever/docs/overview.rst

 Each **whenever** datetime class can be converted to a standard library :class:`~datetime.datetime` with the :meth:`~whenever._BasicConversions.py_datetime` method.
-Conversely, you can create a type from a standard library datetime with the :meth:`~whenever._BasicConversions.from_py_datetime` classmethod.
+Conversely, you can create instances from a standard library datetime with the :meth:`~whenever._BasicConversions.from_py_datetime` classmethod.

 >>> from datetime import datetime, UTC